fernand0aguilar/obsidian/notes/Carreer/Design/UX/Usability test.md

 Well, let's start with a few questions just to put our product in context.

 ### 2. Customer Contextualization
-* Do you have digital bank accounts?
+* Do you have a salesfroce plus account?
 If yes, what, in your opinion, is the main advantage?
+* How often do you use your account?
-* Do you use the credit function of your accounts?
+* Do you like the content? does it help you?
-* Do you think your limit is enough for your expenses?
-* Do you know the overdraft?
-Have you used it?
+* Do you know the dreamforce?
+Have you seen it?
 What do you think about this service?
 * What is your main motivation for using this service or not?

 ### 3. Product presentation

-I'll explain the situation to you: "You need to make a purchase whose value is much greater than the available balance in your account"
+I'll explain the situation to you:

+"You want to signup to salesforce plus and be able to watch series and content"

-The product allows simulating the use of overdraft linked to a 100% digital payment account.
-In it, when you start a simulation, you receive a user and an account, through which you can:
+The product allows you to choose between a wide range of original content.
+In it, before you signup you get to watch trailers and go to the series pivot, through which you can:
 ```
- * Carry out inbound and outbound transactions
- * Enable or disable overdraft
- * Monitor the debts generated
- * Follow the overdraft limit
+ * Add series to the list
+ * See all episodes
+ * choose an episode
+ * copy video URL

 ```

 ### 4. Tasks
 * Analyze and annotate user reactions while performing the following flows:
-* Activate overdraft
-* See how much of the limit was used
-* Adjust limit
+	* signup to watch
+	* choose an original series
+	* watch an episode
-* Use overdraft
+	* Use the whole system

 ```
-To test the use of overdraft, consider the following scenarios:
+To test the use of salesforce plus, consider the following scenarios:

 > Scenario 1

-      User uses the overdraft and after the period of 26 days he inserts the amount necessary to be paid, so that no debt is created
+    The user signs up

 > Scenario 2

-      Customer goes into overdraft, makes more withdrawals, increasing the amount due and after 26 days deposits to cover the debt
+	The user browse through list of available series

 > Scenario 3

-      User enters overdraft, enters the amount owed, makes more withdrawals entering overdraft again and the 26-day term changes, on the 26th day he covers the debt and there is no fee charged
+	The user chooses a serie and watches a trailer

 > Scenario 4

-      Customer goes into overdraft and does not pay off the balance before 26 days.
-Customer tracks the debt created and pays the installment.
+	The user saves the serie to my list, and clicks on more up next episodes

 ```
-* View debts

 ### 5. debriefing

-* Would you use the Over26 overdraft service?
+* Would you use the salesforce plus service?
 Why?
-* What did you like least about the use of Over26 overdraft?
+* What did you like least about the use of salesforce plus?
-* What was your impression of the process of activating the overdraft?
+* What was your impression of the process of activating the account?
-* What was your impression of the process of visualizing your debt?
+* What was your impression of the process of visualizing your available series?
-* What was your main difficulty in monitoring the use of the overdraft limit?
-And to adjust your limit?
+* What was your main difficulty in the use of the salesforce account?
 * What did you like most about the APP?
 And what would you change?